 Hyperproteinemia, increased serum osmolarity and hyponatremia may occur in patients receiving octagam 10%.

 Hemolysis that is either intravascular or due to enhanced red blood cell sequestration can develop subsequent to octagam 10% treatments.
-Risk factors for hemolysis include high doses and non-0-blood group.
+Risk factors for hemolysis include high doses and non-O-blood group.
 Closely monitor patients for hemolysis and hemolytic anemia.

 Aseptic meningitis syndrome may occur in patients receiving octagam 10%, especially with high doses or rapid infusion.
-Monitor patients for pulmonary adverse reactions (transfusion-related acute lung injury [TRALI)).

 Octagam 10% is made from human plasma and may contain infectious agents, e.g. viruses and, theoretically, the Creutzfeldt-Jakob disease agent.